 I am an MD-PhD student in the Department of Epidemiology at the University of Pittsburgh.
 My research interests include maternal and child health, environmental health, and pregnancy outcomes related to nutrition and pharmacologic use in pregnancy.
 In my free time, I enjoy playing tennis, biking in and around the city, playing cello and bass guitar, watching acclaimed films, and practicing photography.

 I am a third-year Ph.D. student in the epidemiology department at Pitt and have joined Adibi’s lab for two years.
 I received my Bachelor’s degree in Nutrition and a Master’s Degree in Environmental Health in Taiwan.
 My research interests include biomarker wet lab work, environmental exposure (endocrine disruptors specifically), and maternal and child health.
 I like to cook and bake during my free time.
 I also enjoy traveling, trying different foods, and meeting people from around the world.

 Kharlya Carpio, MPH

-I am a PhD student in the Department of Epidemiology.
-My research connects maternal exposures, including endocrine disruption, infectious disease, and stress, with maternal health during prenatal and postpartum periods.
+I am a PhD student in Epidemiology.
+My research examines maternal health during prenatal and postpartum periods.
 I am interested in exploring how computational tools can be leveraged to measure indicators of maternal morbidity, particularly as experienced by racial minority women.
-Before joining the Adibi lab, my research focused on obstacles to vaccine uptake among women at risk for cervical cancer in developing countries.
-In my spare time, I enjoy taking on food projects like making cheese and baking bread.
+Before joining the Adibi lab, my research focused on vaccine uptake among women at risk for cervical cancer in developing countries.
+I enjoy taking on food projects like making cheese and baking bread.

 Rahel Birru, PhD